What eats rabbits?

-Rabbits are, of course, prey animals.
-They are herbivores and so you are not going to catch them hunting down much more than a tasty piece of banana!
+Rabbits are prey animals and they are herbivores – you are not going to catch them hunting down much more than a tasty piece of banana!

-For example, while there are no foxes in New Zealand, but in the UK, they are one of the primary predators of rabbits.
+For example, while there are no foxes in New Zealand, in the UK they are one of the primary predators of rabbits.

 Wherever you are in the world, domesticated dogs are likely the main culprit when it comes to what eats rabbits.

-- Jack Russel Terriers (pictured above)
+- Jack Russel Terriers

 - Basset Hounds